PrismarineJS/bedrock-protocol/docs/API.md

 | realms.realmInvite | *optional* | The invite link/code of the Realm to join. |
 | realms.pickRealm | *optional* | A function which will have an array of the user Realms (joined/owned) passed to it.
 The function should return a Realm. |

-The following events are emitted by the client:
+The following special events are emitted by the client on top of protocol packets:
 * 'status' - When the client's login sequence status has changed
 * 'join' - When the client has joined the server after authenticating
 * 'spawn' - When the client has spawned into the game world, as it is getting chunks